Onelinerhub/onelinerhub/chrome-headless/how-to-capture-video.md

-# How to capture video
+# How to capture video using Chrome Remote Interface

 ### We can record video by using screen cast interface to generate series of frames and then using [`ffmpeg`](/ffmpeg) to generate final video: